raspberrypilearning/morse-code-virtual-radio/worksheet.md

 Press `Ctrl + X` to quit from editing without saving.

-### Multithreading concept
+### Multithreading

-We need to introduce a new programming concept called [multithreading](http://en.wikipedia.org/wiki/Multithreading_%28software%29#Multithreading).
+Here, we need to introduce a new programming concept called [multithreading](http://en.wikipedia.org/wiki/Multithreading_%28software%29#Multithreading).
 A thread in a program is a single sequence of instructions that are being followed by the computer at any one time.
 In most simple programs there is only one thread, which is the main one.
 But it is possible to have multiple threads going at the same time: this is like making a program pat its head and rub its stomach at the same time.

 Because our main thread is always held up by the `wait_for_keydown` and `wait_for_keyup` functions, we need to have another thread which can constantly do the work of decoding what the user is keying in.